yasharzavary/Vendor-Network-Optimization-for-City-Wide-Delivery/Readme.md

 ## Usage

 The main function in this project is `optimize_vendors`, where you can define the number of vendors you want to select.
-For example:

-If you have 5 vendors in the city and wish to select 3 vendors based on both user coverage and vendor score, this project will calculate the optimal selection and display the results visually on a map.

 ### Example: